littlefs-project/littlefs/README.md

 Detailed documentation (or at least as much detail as is currently available) can be cound in the comments in [lfs.h](lfs.h).

-As you may have noticed, the littlefs takes in a configuration structure that defines how the filesystem operates.
+As you may have noticed, littlefs takes in a configuration structure that defines how the filesystem operates.
 The configuration struct provides the filesystem with the block device operations and dimensions, tweakable parameters that tradeoff memory usage for performance, and optional